mortonjt/jekyll-now/_posts/2019-10-30-collaborate.md

 Or god forbid, you are trying run ttest / Pearson correlation to test for differences across proportions - in which case, you would be better off throwing away your data, and instead flip coins (but seriously, ttest / Pearson perform worse than random on proportions - there's over 40 years of mathematical research that shows this).

 Be mindful of data scientists, and avoid micromanaging them.
 When they tell you that something is not possible, chances are they are up to something.
-They aren't acting like a bunch of grammar Nazis, its worth hearing our what they have to say.
+They aren't trying to act like a bunch of grammar Nazis, its worth hearing our what they have to say.

 ## Rule 3 : Don't tell your collaborator to Google it.